 If you’re keen to explore the historic town of Lucca in Italy, but you only have one day to spare, then here is an example Lucca itinerary you can use.
 Enjoy!

-If you happen to be in nearby cities such as Pisa or Florence, then you can easily travel to Lucca by train.
-(I’d highly recommend public transport versus driving.
-This isn’t just because there is less stress involved but also because Lucca was adapted to decrease the number of cars coming in — you wouldn’t want to upset that status quo now would you)?
+I’d highly recommend public transport versus driving.
+This isn’t just because there is less stress involved but also because Lucca was adapted to decrease the number of cars coming in — you wouldn’t want to upset that status quo now would you?

 Entering the ancient town of Lucca